The Rider News

-Meetings are held every Wednesday at 4:30 in the basement of Longstreet House.

-We are always looking for Rider students who are writers, photographers, graphic designers and videographers!

-Students are responsible for all aspects of the publication, including writing, editing, photography, design, as well as maintaining its digital and social media platforms.
+On August 1, 2024, university administrators informed newspaper staff its print budget was cut for the current fiscal year.
+This forced the newspaper to scale back its print schedule and reduce the number of pages from 12 to 8 per edition.

-About The Rider News
+About

 Founded in 1930, the paper serves the entire Rider community.
 Each year, the student executive editor of The Rider News is awarded a full-tuition scholarship and the student managing editor is awarded a half-tuition scholarship.
 In addition, newspaper section editor posts are paid positions and serve as these students’ on-campus jobs.
 Paid student roles include: executive editor, managing editor, news section editors, features and entertainment editors, opinion editor, sports editors, copy editors, ad manager, photo editor, video editor, design manager and circulation managers.